This site is not affiliated with Apple Inc.

 Why has this website been created?

-This website has been created in order to inform members of the public about the prospective collective claim against Apple Inc. and its subsidiaries in relation to automatic iOS updates which caused certain iPhones to slow down as well as performance issues.
+This website has been created in order to inform members of the public about the collective claim against Apple Inc. and its subsidiaries in relation to affected iPhones.

 What is the claim against Apple about?